 The Kanza Language Project is the intergenerational effort of the Kaw Nation to revitalize, enhance, and promote the use of the Kanza language through research, education, and publication.
 Over the course of its life, the Kanza Language Project has been made possible in part through tribal funding, grants from the Administration for Native Americans (a division of the United States Department of Health and Human Services) and Endangered Language Fund, and fellowships from the National Endowment for the Humanities.

 Download a crossword puzzle and word search here!

 Kaw Word Of The Week

-Archived words can be found here
+Archived words and puzzles can be found here

 Kanza Speaking Videos

 Colors | Days of the week | Macarena